How often do you think about simplifying last mile delivery?

 For instance, UPS reinstated its money back guarantee across select services on April 5, 2021.
 However, those guarantees have specifications or slight changes to their original format, such as having to complete a delivery rather than a time deadline through the end of the day.

-These on-time, in-full guarantees are all part of getting back the sense of normalcy that has remained so unattainable throughout much of the pandemic.
+These on-time, in-full guarantees are all part of getting back the sense of normalcy that remained so unattainable throughout much of the pandemic.

 Increase Your Value and Understanding of Last Mile Delivery Performance